calbach/api-client-javascript/README.md

 ## Getting started

-`index.html` is currently the only code file in this repository.
-You can open that file up in your browser directly, but the javascript APIs won't work unless the HTML is hosted somewhere.
+There are 2 code files in this repository: `index.html` and `googlegenomics.jquery.js` You can open `index.html` in your browser directly, but the javascript APIs won't work unless the HTML is hosted somewhere.
 (The Bootstrap css won't load from a `file://` prefix either)

 To run a simple HTTP server locally, you can use python: